 - Custom year-long curriculum extends the Forum experience with digital learning, private dinners on leadership topics, and a private networking platform

-The transition to General Counsel is widely recognized to be a critical and challenging one – whether taking the role for the first time, or moving laterally to a new company.
+The role of General Counsel is widely recognized to be a critical and challenging one – whether assuming it for the first time, moving laterally to a new company, or a seasoned veteran.
 The Vanguard program for GCs focuses intensely on developing top leadership capabilities – perhaps the most important success factor in the role.
-Over the course of one and a half days in New York City, the Forum will bring together a small group of newly-minted General Counsels for intensive discussions with senior faculty, devoted exclusively to helping the delegates accelerate their success in the role – while anticipating and managing potential challenges.
+Over the course of one and half days in New York City, the Forum will bring together a small group of General Counsels for intensive discussions with senior faculty, devoted exclusively to helping the delegates accelerate their success in the role – while anticipating and managing potential challenges.

 The delegates will engage with senior General Counsels and CEOs, C-Suite leaders, board members, and leadership experts.
 The discussion will be centered around real-world top leadership issues and experiences.
 In highly interactive sessions on topics selected by the faculty, the delegates will learn about what worked — and what did not – from their senior colleagues.

 Topics will range from the pivotal role of the GC in handling a corporate crisis, to the special role with the Board, to advising the CEO on critical decisions.
 (See the agenda, below.)